shakfu/numchuck/docs/api/error_handling.rst

 Error Handling
 ==============

-pychuck uses exception-based error handling for a clean and Pythonic API.
+numchuck uses exception-based error handling for a clean and Pythonic API.

 Exception Types
 ---------------